mcollina/fastparallel/README.md

   // when a parallel completes
   released: completed,

-  // the maximum number of elements in the cache,
-  // tune accordingly
-  maxCache: 42
+  // if you want the results, then here you are
+  results: true
 })

 parallel(